kb0099/cs3500/PS7/Resources/readme.txt

 A cube with mass higher than the specified mass will be splitted to a random location by the virus.
 It will take a while for those splitted cubes to merge back, as controlled by MinTimeToMerge.

+Aside:
+A cube can only eat another cube if that another cube is completely contained inside first cube.

 Some extra features:
 A player cube could randomly get stuck for a while if they consistently try to go outside the world while splitted.
 If a player tries to repeatedly split the cube above the MaxSplit limit, it would randomly loose some of its splitted cubes to be eaten by other cubes!

+The world_parameters.xml is located at Resources directory by default, if it is not found the progrm will ask the user to locate the file by opening a file open dialogue.

 Previous Notes ============================================================================================